-Amenity Amenity Definition Points Grocery Store A business establishment with the primary purpose of selling food for home consumption and preparation, which regularly provides products in each of the following categories: fresh fruits (eight or more types), fresh vegetables (eight or more types), fresh meat (five or more types), dairy, and bread.
-The supermarket must be a permanent location that is currently in operation.
-4 Medical Clinic An establishment with the primary purpose of medically diagnosing or treating outpatient clients.
-This must be a generalist, non-specialty, non-referral based medical establishment involved in the treatment and/or diagnosis of general or urgent health conditions.
-3 Pharmacy An establishment which fills prescriptions and sells or dispenses medicinal prescription or over-the-counter drugs.
-The pharmacy must be a permanent location that is currently in operation.
-2 Public Library An establishment with the primary purpose of providing library resources to the general public and is usually funded from public and/or philanthropic sources.
-Membership and the use of the library facilities are accessible without fees.
-The library must be a permanent location that is currently in operation.
-2 Public Park A public playground, public greenspace area, and other public areas, created, established, designated, maintained, provided, or set aside by a city, state, or federal institution, for the purposes of public rest, play, recreation, enjoyment, or assembly, with all buildings, facilities and structures located thereon or therein.
-The public park must be a permanent location that is currently in operation.
-2 Childcare Center An establishment administering to the needs of infants, toddlers, preschool-age children, and school-age children outside of school hours by persons other than their parents, guardians, or custodians for part of the twenty-four hour day in a place other than the child's own home by a provider required to be licensed or approved by the department of job and family services, certified by a county department of job and family services, or under contract to provide publicly funded child care.
-Location can be found on the Ohio Department of Jobs and Family Services Early Care and Education Programs website.
-2
+Amenity Amenity Definition Points A business establishment with the primary purpose of selling food for home consumption and preparation, which regularly provides Croson, Ctoro products in each of the following categories: fresh fruits (eight or Grocery Store more types), fresh vegetables (eight or more types), fresh meat (five or more types), dairy, and bread.
+The supermarket must be a 4 permanent location that is currently in operation.
+An establishment with the primary purpose of medically diagnosing Maralia al Clinia or treating outpatient clients.
+This must be a generalist, non- Medical Clinic specialty, non- referral based medical establishment involved in the 3 treatment and/or diagnosis of general or urgent health conditions.
+An establishment which fills prescriptions and sells or dispenses Pharmacy medicinal prescription or over-the-counter drugs.
+The pharmacy 2 - must be a permanent location that is currently in operation.
+2 An establishment with the primary purpose of providing library resources to the general public and is usually funded from public Public Library and/or philanthropic sources.
+Membership and the use of the library , facilities are accessible without fees.
+The library must be a 2 permanent location that is currently in operation.
+A public playground, public greenspace area, and other public areas, created, established, designated, maintained, provided, or set aside by a city, state, or federal institution, for the purposes of Public Park public rest, play, recreation, enjoyment, or assembly, with all buildings, facilities and structures located thereon or therein.
+The 2 public park must be a permanent location that is currently in 2 operation.
+An establishment administering to the needs of infants, toddlers, preschool-age children, and school-age children outside of school hours by persons other than their parents, guardians, or custodians for part of the twenty-four hour day in a place other than the child's own home by a provider required to be licensed or Childcare Center approved by the department of job and family services, certified by a county department of job and family services, or under contract 2 to provide publicly funded child care.
+Location can be found on the 2 Ohio Department of Jobs and Family Services Early Care and Education Programs website.

-Submission: For each amenity being submitted for point consideration, the applicant must submit a screenshot from the QAP Interactive Map (with applicable amenity layer checked) that shows the location of the development and the amenity being claimed for points and additional documentation such as a description of how the amenity meets the definition and proof that the amenity is currently in operation.
-For any amenities not in the QAP Interactive Map, the applicant must submit a separate map that shows the location of the development, the amenity being claimed for points, a description of how the amenity meets the definition, and proof that the amenity is currently in operation.
+Submission: For each amenity being submitted for point consideration, the applicant must submit a separate map that shows the location of the development, the amenity being claimed for points, a description of how the amenity meets the definition, and proof that the amenity is currently in operation.